 - A more natural appearance that blends well with your real teeth

 1. The color of porcelain veneers can “match” that of natural teeth perfectly

 Without paying close attention, people around you may not know you have dental veneers at all.
 These veneers can “imitate” the color, shape, and size of your natural teeth perfectly.

 2. Porcelain veneers won’t make you feel uncomfortable

 At first, as your dentist still has to readjust your veneers, these may feel “odd” to you.
 But fret not!
-You will quickly get used to them without experiencing any discomfort or obstruction in your mouth afterwards.
+You will quickly get used to them without experiencing any discomfort or obstruction in your mouth afterward.

 3. Porcelain veneers won’t affect your other natural teeth

 Most of the time, all of your original teeth won’t be affected by dental veneers.
-The super thin veneer will be bound to the tooth surface whose enamel has been filed down a few millimeters and polished.
+The super-thin veneer will be bound to the tooth surface whose enamel has been filed down a few millimeters and polished.
 This is unlike dental crowning, a procedure in which the tooth is trimmed into a smaller size to attach porcelain or metal crowns on top.

 The problems with porcelain veneers